AutomNexus/Automn/README.md

 ### Variables
 Variables can be created at the global, collection and script level.
 There are a number of fixed session/job level variables which can be used in your scripts also.

+This also includes options for secured variables which can be used to store API keys, passwords etc. **This data is unencrypted and added into the script when its sent to the runner, so care must be taken to ensure it won't appear in logs etc.**

 ![Variables](https://raw.githubusercontent.com/AutomNexus/Automn/main/screenshots/Script-Variables.png)

 ### Manual Execution